Hospital-level Care for Patients Who Need More Time to Breathe on Their Own

 That long-standing focus reflects decades of experience caring for patients who require prolonged mechanical ventilation and careful, individualized assessment as part of recovery.
 Ventilator weaning is not an add-on service at RML, it is central to how care is delivered.

-Over time, this focus has shaped RML’s care model, staffing, and clinical approach for patients with complex respiratory needs.
+Over time, this focus has shaped RML’s care model, staffing, and clinical approach for patients with medically complex respiratory needs.

 When Ventilator Weaning Becomes Part of Recovery